Sahamalaza sportive lemur: Taxonomy

 The sportive lemurs (Lepilemuridae) constitute a family with only a single genus, Lepilemur.
 Relationships within this genus are not yet completely resolved, and genetic analyses continue to suggest reclassifications of current species.
 L. sahamalaza was split from L. dorsalis in 2006 after the latter taxon was found to be paraphyletic.
 The 2006 description of this species was considered invalid by ICZN standards, and it was formally described in 2017.
 In 2017, its name was changed from Lepilemur sahamalazensis to Lepilemur sahamalaza.

 Description

-The Sahamalaza sportive lemur is nocturnal and therefore has large orange eyes are adapted for seeing in the dark.
+The Sahamalaza sportive lemur is nocturnal and therefore has large orange eyes which are adapted for seeing in the dark.
 Individuals weigh 700–900 g, with females being up to 200 g heavier than males.
 Head-to-body length is approximately 26 cm, and the tail is equally long.
 The color of the fur has elements of grey and red-brown, but this is variable depending on light conditions and possibly age of individuals.
 The lemur has lighter belly fur, which ranges from grey to creamy colored.
 It has a pronounced sense of smell, and the tip of its nose is moist and very sensitive.